 If the local voltage is 110 V, you need a voltage converter.
 Some say you can carefully try to use your appliances in North Korea without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you live in Sweden and don't want to take any chances, use a voltage converter in North Korea.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 Also the frequency in North Korea (60 / 50 Hz) differs from the frequency in Sweden (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
 If your converter cannot change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.